kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 ### Introduction

-A `chroot` is a way of isolating applications and/or users  from other parts of your server, by putting them in (what is commonly referred to as) a jail.
-In other words, a `chroot` jail can be used to sectioned off a particular user from entire sections of your server's filesystem.
-Without a `chroot` jail, a user with even limited file permissions would still be able to navigate to top-level directories.
-Without `chroot`, nothing would prevent the user from navigating up to system-critical directories.
+Of particular interest to hosting providers, resellers, and those that manage a server for friends &amp; family, the `chroot` (short for "change root directory") process provides a way of isolating users from other parts of your server &ndash; by putting them in (what is commonly referred to as) a jail.
+In other words, a `chroot` jail can be used to section off, or isolate, a particular user from entire sections of your server's filesystem.
+Without a `chroot` jail, nothing would prevent a user with even limited file permissions from being able to navigate up to system-critical, top-level directories.

+### An Added Layer of Protection

 Many control panels that reconfigure web servers for shared hosting will automatically create `chroot` directories for user accounts.
+Even if you trust your users to not intentionally attempt anything malicious, Brute-Force Attacks are an unwelcome reality in today's IT world and isolating your users' file directories provides an added layer of defense in the event that a user's system account should become compromised.

-To create a jail, you simply create a folder that has a replication of the directory structure of a normal Linux box.
-The difference is that you only copy, in that `chroot` directory, the bare minimum of what you need.
-This process can be carried out manually or you can automate the process with Jailkit.
+To create a `chroot` jail, simply create a folder that has a replication of the directory structure of a typical Linux server.
+The difference is that you *only* copy, in that `chroot` directory, the bare minimum of what is needed by your user.
+This process can be carried out manually, with several commands or you can automate the process with Jailkit.

 ## About Jailkit

-Jailkit is a set of utilities to limit user accounts to specific files using `chroot` and or specific commands.
-Setting up a `chroot` shell, a shell limited to some specific command, or a daemon inside a `chroot` jail is a lot easier and can be automated using these utilities and can be used to secure cvs, sftp, shell or daemon processes.
+Jailkit is a set of utilities that can be used to setup a `chroot`-based, restricted environment where users have limited access to the server's filesystem and the commands they run.
+The Jailkit utilities also make it easy to setup a restricted shell or to run services or programs inside such a restricted environment.

->Project website:<br/>
+>Project website:
 >[http://olivier.sessink.nl/jailkit/](http://olivier.sessink.nl/jailkit/)

 ## Prerequisite

+* This article assumes that you have completed the steps outlined in [Initial Server Setup with Ubuntu 12.04 | DigitalOcean](https://www.digitalocean.com/community/articles/initial-server-setup-with-ubuntu-12-04).
+	>#### SSH Keys
+	>For increased security, it is advisable that you:
+	>1.
+Use SSH keys for system logins. *See* [How To Set Up SSH Keys | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to the article cited, next); **_and_**
+	>2.
+Disable password logins. *See* [How To Create SSH Keys with PuTTY to Connect to a VPS | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).
+* Jailkit needs to be compiled from source.
+To install the tools needed for that process, execute the following command in a terminal window:

 		sudo apt-get -y install build-essential

 ## Install Jailkit

-Download the latest version of the Jailkit source files and extract the archive in the <code>/tmp</code> directory, by executing the following command in a terminal window:
+Download the latest version of the Jailkit source files and extract the archive in the <code>/tmp</code> directory, by executing the following command:

 >**Note:** Check the Jailkit project website to ensure that you are installing the most recent release, i.e.
 >